 In order to meet the needs of existing, growing and new businesses, sufficient high quality space will be provided to meet existing and arising requirements of employers.
-Specific sites will be identified through Neighbourhood Plans and masterplans, drawing from the range of sites indicated in Table 4.2.
+Specific sites will be identified through Neighbourhood Plans and Masterplans, drawing from the range of sites indicated in Table 2 (Sources of employment land).
 In particular, the provision of new and improvement of existing employment space will be supported in the following areas and projects:

-1. Town centres
+- 1. Town centres;

-- 2. Torquay Gateway
+- 2. Torquay Gateway;

-- 3. West Paignton
+- 3. West Paignton;

-- 4. Refurbished / revitalised existing employment estates
+- 4. Refurbished / revitalised existing employment estates; and

 - 5. As part of urban renewal projects.

-This will include space and facilities for 'Use Class B' employment uses and other 'non-Use Class B' sectors including health, leisure, retail, tourism and education, which play an important role as employment generators in the Bay.
-For major employment or mixed use developments, the Council will seek around 25% of space to be provided as 'Use Class B' space, to reflect the needs of the area and to increase GVA.
+This will include space and facilities for Use Class B employment uses and other non-Use Class B sectors including health, leisure, retail, tourism and education, which play an important role as employment generators in the Bay.
+For major employment or mixed use developments, the Council will seek around 25% of space to be provided as Use Class B space, to reflect the needs of the area and to increase GVA.
+In the case of mixed use developments, an element of cross subsidisation of employment uses from higher value land uses will be sought, to ensure the speedy delivery of the employment element of developments.

-Proposals for out of centre retail and town centre uses will be considered on the basis of Policies TC1-4.
+Proposals for out-of-centre retail uses and town centre uses will be considered on the basis of Policies TC1 to TC4.